dparson55/NRFLite/README.md

 ## NRFLite
-Arduino nRF24L01+ library with the goal of being easy to operate.
-You can send any size of data packet supported by the radio
-(up to 32 bytes), with or without acknowledgment, and send back any size of acknowledgment packet, all without having to manage the various radio settings, TX and RX pipes, or FIFO buffers.
+Arduino nRF24L01+ library whose primary goal is to work consistently with all data rates and packet sizes, using shared or separate CE and CSN pins.
+You can send any size of data packet supported by the radio (up to 32 bytes), with or without acknowledgment, and send back any size of acknowledgment packet, all without having to manage the various radio settings, TX and RX pipes, or FIFO buffers.

 ### Features
 * Supports CE and CSN on the same pin.